aquila57/Template_Test_with_Java/README.md

 sintest.sh

-The output should be an invalid chi square test.
+The output should be an failed chi square test.